UWM Research Foundation

 Investigators will be asked to submit a short abstract of one to two pages.
 A limited number of full proposals will be invited based on assessment of the commercial and intellectual property potential by the UWM Research Foundation.
 Full proposals will be reviewed by external reviewers as described above.
 Final recommendations to the funding organization(s) will be made based on external assessments and commercial assessment by the UWM Research Foundation.

-Qualifying pre-proposals must meet the following criteria:
+Qualifying abstracts must meet the following criteria:

 - Field of Study - sciences, engineering, healthcare, or other areas identified above;